bawee/bwast/README.md

 * Can take in infinite number of input sequences, depending on memory available

 * Requires files to have recognisable suffixes (i.e. gb, gbk, fa, fas, fna, fasta, emb, embl)
-* Requires files to be or sym linked in current directory
+* Requires files to be present or sym-linked in current directory

 * Produces fasta version of genbank/embl file
 * Produces blast tab delimited (-outfmt 6) output with blast options specified